School-driven suicide: How to break the cycle

 That’s because both bullies and those bullied are often on the two extremes of a spectrum.
 While bullies show their distress through aggression, victims are often targeted because they retreat within themselves.

-Black said, “An elementary or middle school child raised in the chaotic environment of abuse is not an evil person.”
+“An elementary or middle school child raised in the chaotic environment of abuse is not an evil person,” Black said.

 As kids experiment with their identity, it’s important that adults are respectful, especially for LGBTQ+ kids who are among the most likely to die by suicide at a young age.